junxit/us-congress-bills-116/metadata.md

 - 2019-11-13 — Introduced in House
 - 2019-11-13 — Referred to the House Committee on Natural Resources.
 - 2019-11-13 — Sponsor introductory remarks on measure.
 (CR E1434-1435)
+- 2019-12-02 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2019-12-04 — Subcommittee Hearings Held.
+- 2020-03-11 — Committee Consideration and Mark-up Session Held.
+- 2020-03-11 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2020-03-11 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2020-08-07 — Placed on the Union Calendar, Calendar No. 377.
+- 2020-08-07 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-470.
+- 2020-08-07 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-470.